cosmosZhou/axiom/website/md/en/home.md

 # What is axiom.top
   <br>

-[axiom.top](../index.php) is a website for symbolic	semi-mechanized axiomatized theorem-proving system, the [github project](https://github.com/cosmosZhou/sympy) consists of two versions written respectively in Python and Lean language.
-The Python version is based on open-source symbolic computation project of [sympy](https://github.com/sympy/sympy) and
+[axiom.top](../index.php) is a website for symbolic	semi-mechanized axiomatized theorem-proving system, consisting of two versions written respectively in Python and Lean language.
+The [Python](https://github.com/cosmosZhou/axiom/tree/master) version is based on open-source symbolic computation project of [sympy](https://github.com/sympy/sympy) and
 [Maxima](http://maxima.sourceforge.net), its main terminology is defined according to the naming conventions of the commercial algebraic system
 [Mathematica](https://reference.wolfram.com/language/index.html.en?source=footer).
-The Lean version is translated from the Python version.
+The [Lean](https://github.com/cosmosZhou/axiom/tree/main) version is translated from the Python version.
 It's main ideals are: semi-mechanization, axiomatization, and the pursuit of logic correctness.
 At present, it can be used in conducting semi-automatic proving for theorems from mathematics textbook.

 * the above-mentioned semi-mechanization is so defined that:
 at present, we can't devise a fully-automatic machine to process human-like logic reasoning steps in theorem-proving according the given prerequisites and conclusions.